unchiujar/enum-error-handling/README.md

 enum-error-handling
 ===================

-And example on how to handle errors using enums
+An example on how to handle errors using enums.